 The trunk can be used for everyday wear and active pursuits.

-Check out also the trunks available at Walking Jack, an underwear brand based in Greece.
+Check out the trunks available at Walking Jack, an underwear brand based in Greece.
 Walking Jack released the Bluebird Collection in which the trunks and briefs are all in a rich hue of blue (95 percent cotton and 5 percent Elastane).
 Read a blog post (with Roger Zacha (left two photos)) and another (with Aggelos Pirikkis (right two photos)) for more details.